 Cafe Spat's near Dotombori does not have a view.
 But it has outdoor tables with giant parasols.
 The location near Namba in a sightseeing area is the draw.

-They specialize in curry, but for brunch, I would go for the loco-moco, which is a Hawaiian egg on rice dish.
+They specialize in Japanese curry, but for brunch, I would go for the loco-moco, which is a Hawaiian egg on rice dish.
 Pizza and spaghetti pomodoro look pretty typical.
 (Pomodoro means “tomato” in Italian.
 I know this because an Italian invented a system of breaking work into 20-minute chunks, which he named “pomodoros” after his tomato-shaped kitchen timer.
 I completed this article in 21 pomodoros—so slow!
 Actually, I was also playing a free video game called “Rise of Legions.”)

 As for varieties of coffee, the menu lists just “coffee” at 320 yen.
 Well, it’s outdoors and it’s just five blocks from the famous Dotombori, where you can take your picture with the Glico running man in background.